vijayakuruba/Model-Card-Project-IFT6390/README.md

 # Model-Card-Project-IFT6390
-Model card creation for Linear classifier
+Model card creation for Linear classifier using CrowdFlower AI gender predictor dataset.
 This is an exploratory SVM linear classifier which predicts the gender of the user based on its Tweets and profile description.

 # Prerequisites:
 1. Python 3 and later